 The Mālama Learning Center is run by a small staff that is guided by an active Board of Directors, and fueled by a lot of kōkua.
 We could not be half as successful without the support of dedicated interns and volunteers.

-Chelsey Jay, Education and Community Partnerships Coordinator Chelsey Jay joined the staff after completing her fellowship with the Hawaiʻi Environmental Education Alliance based at the Hawaiʻi Department of Land and Natural Resources.
+Chelsey Jay, Education & Community Partnerships Coordinator Chelsey Jay joined the staff after completing her fellowship with the Hawaiʻi Environmental Education Alliance based at the Hawaiʻi Department of Land and Natural Resources.
 She also worked at the University of Hawaiʻi at Mānoa College of Tropical Agriculture and Human Resources.
-Chelsey completed her Bachelors of Science degree in Environmental Science and Resource Management at the University of Washington.
-She recently completed her Master's degree in Educational Foundations at the University of Hawaiʻi.
+Chelsey received a Bachelor of Science degree in Environmental Science and Resource Management at the University of Washington and recently completed her Master's degree in Educational Foundations at the University of Hawaiʻi.
 She says, "As a life-long resident of West O'ahu, I feel extremely blessed to be a part of an organization that plays an integral role in sustaining the health and well-being of my community.
-I'm excited for the opportunity to support MLC's mission, which aligns nicely with my interests and goals in life.
-I look forward to this new journey that is sure to be filled with continued learning and growth."
+I'm excited for the opportunity to support MLC's mission, which aligns nicely with my interests and goals in life and look forward to this new journey that is sure to be filled with continued learning and growth."

 Jeremy Soriano, Science Specialist Jeremy is no stranger to Kapolei High as he is a proud graduate.
-He has already given back by being a long-term substitute and part-time teacher covering subjects as diverse as biology, chemistry, political science, Spanish, and calculus.
-Jeremy received a Bachelor of Science degree in Biology at the University of Oregon and is completing his certification as a secondary education teacher at the University of Hawai'i.
+He has already given back by being a long-term substitute, part-time teacher, and now full time Biology instructor.
+Jeremy received a Bachelor of Science degree in Biology at the University of Oregon and completed his certification as a secondary education teacher at the University of Hawai'i.
 He says, "As a waterman, I often find myself in complete awe when I watch the warm clouds and the dark silhouettes of trees during sunset.
 To me, nature is beautiful: from the intricacies of the smallest cells to the mating songs of humpbacks, nature is art.
 As a member of the MLC team, I’m incredibly lucky and grateful to be able to work with individuals who share a similar appreciation and respect towards nature.
 It is with great honor and privilege to be able to promote the MLC vision and mission so that our community can make conscious decisions regarding their health and the health of the environment.